superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 :::
 :::::

-You can see that only the first result is ok.
-The following ones are not relevant at all to our query.
-They are not at all about Qdrant or vector DBs.
+You can see (above) that only the first result is relevant.
+The others are not at all relevant to our query, which was about Qdrant or vector DBs.

 ### 5.3.
 Visualize retrieval

-For the visualization step, you will implement a dedicated class that uses the UMAP dimensionality reduction algorithm.
-We have picked UMAP as it holds the geometric properties between the points (e.g., the distance), between the higher dimensions and the projected ones better than its peers (e.g., PCA, t-SNE).
+To visualize our retrieval, we implement a dedicated class that uses the UMAP dimensionality reduction algorithm.
+We have picked UMAP as it preserves the geometric properties between points (e.g., the distance) in higher dimensions when they are projected onto lower dimensions better than its peers (e.g., PCA, t-SNE).

-The `RetrievalVisualizer` computes the projected embeddings for all the vector space once.
-Afterward, it uses the `render()` method to project only the given query and retrieved posts and plot them to a 2D graph.
+The `RetrievalVisualizer` computes the projected embeddings for the entire vector space once.
+Afterwards, it uses the `render()` method to project only the given query and retrieved posts, and plot them to a 2D graph.

 ```python
 class RetrievalVisualizer: